Angela1611/Distribution_billionaire_industrys/README.md

 This project analyzed a database containing information about the 500 wealthiest people in the world, including their wealth, location, and industry.
 The purpose was to identify patterns and trends in global wealth distribution, as well as to better understand the dynamics of the global economy and the impact of individual fortunes on different sectors and industries.

-The project aimed to answer the following specific questions:
+The project aimed to answer the following specific question:

-Which countries and industries have the highest number of billionaires and capital movement?
+Which countries and industries have the highest number of billionaires and financial movement?

 ## Data preparation and processing

 In the preparation of this analysis project, the necessary metrics were determined to conduct the study.
 The database was located, downloaded, and subsequently securely and systematically organized on the computer.
-Additionally, se creo el repositorio para tener control de versiones disponible to ensure the security of the information.
+Additionally, a version control repository was created to ensure the security of the information.

 For data processing, a thorough cleaning procedure was conducted, focusing on identifying erroneous or inaccurately entered data and removing any duplicated information.
 Additionally, outliers were identified and handled appropriately to ensure the integrity and accuracy of the dataset.
 Data normalization and transformation techniques were applied as needed to prepare the data for analysis.